MISSION STATEMENT

 Founder & Artistic Director

 New England at the elementary, high school and college levels.
 Most recently she taught Shakespeare In Performance at Franklin Pierce University.
-In addition to directing for Project Shakespeare, Deborah directed at Conant High School in Jaffery, NH and ConVal High School in Peterborough, NH, and Mosaic Explore Homeschool in Manchester.
+In addition to directing for Project Shakespeare, Deborah directed at Conant High School in Jaffery, NH, Conval High School in Peterborough, NH, Mascenic High School in New Ipswich, Mosaic Explore Homeschool in Manchester, The Colonial Theatre education outreach in Keene; and conducted Shakespeare workshops at Bow High School, Heron Pond Elementary School in Milford, and Founders Academy in Manchester.

-Deborah is most proud of bringing PS students to Stratford-upon-Avon, England to perform her Hamlet (2014) and Romeo & Juliet (2018) productions at the Royal Shakespeare Company's outdoor theatre,
+Deborah is most proud of bringing PS students to Stratford-upon-Avon, England to perform her Hamlet (2014 & 2023) and Romeo & Juliet (2018) productions at the Royal Shakespeare Company's outdoor theatre, The Dell and The Thorington Theatre in Suffolk, UK.

 ANGELA VROOM GIVANT